fguillen/ruby-style-guide/README.md

 * <a name="module-function"></a>
   Favor the use of `module_function` over `extend self` when you want to turn a module's instance methods into class methods.
+Better than that use the `self.` prefix to define `module_functions`.
 <sup>[[link](#module-function)]</sup>

   ```ruby